Conrad-Murphy/CS305/README.md

 ## Modifications from forks
 Not all modifications from forks will be accepted but at least one modification in a fork will be allowed.
 May the odds be ever in your favor.
+# Joke of the day
+I'm so broke, I couldn't afford to pay attention

 Licensed under the [MIT License.](https://opensource.org/licenses/MIT) Copyright 2022 by Conrad Murphy.